chargebyte/chargebyte-docs/docs/source/safety_controller_parameterization.rst

 The accepted value range for `abort-temperature` is -80.0 °C to 200.0 °C and it is stored with one decimal digit.

 The range for `resistance-offset` is -32.0 Ω ...
-32.0 Ω and these values are stored with three decimal digits internally.
+32.0 Ω, stored with three decimal digits internally.

 Contactor and Contactor Feedback Configuration